Skip to content

 6. Let rise and bake.
 After that you’ll place the rolls onto the pan and let rise another hour before baking until golden brown.

-TIP: Sometimes I’ll use half the batch to make cinnamon rolls.
-All you need to do is spread melted butter on top and then sprinkle cinnamon sugar (about 1/2 cup brown sugar and 1 Tablespoon of cinnamon).
+• Half batch: Sometimes I’ll use half the batch to make cinnamon rolls.
+All you need to do is spread melted butter on top and then sprinkle cinnamon sugar on them.

 Bite taken from potato roll.

-Love dinner rolls?
-Try this Texas Roadhouse rolls recipe or Hawaiian rolls, too!
+Love dinner roll recipes?
+Try this Texas Roadhouse rolls recipe, ciabatta bread rolls or Hawaiian rolls, too!

 Browse all